Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Mean-field theory

+The limiting case $T\ll \mu$ considered here allows us to truncate the $T/\mu$ expansion in Eq. (\ref{SCE}) at the lowest nontrivial order, leading to the condition on the interaction region: $ 1- U_c/U \gtrsim a/\lambda_{\mathrm{F}} $ in the strong coupling case.
+As the interaction strength $U$ increases, higher-order terms in $T/\mu$ in the self-consistency equation (\ref{SCE}) become comparable, breaking down our assumption $T/\mu \ll 1$.

-Having identified the amplitude of the local order parameter and the crossover temperature for local instability, let us now investigate the transition between preformed Cooper pair state and the superconducting state tuned by long-range correlations (\ref{Pi_nonlocal}).
+Having identified the amplitude of the local order parameter and the crossover temperature for local instability, let us now investigate the transition between a preformed Cooper pair state and the superconducting state tuned by long-range correlations (\ref{Pi_nonlocal}).

-At the superconducting phase transition, we have a nonzero average for the order parameter defined as
+At the superconducting phase transition, we have a nonzero average for the order parameter, defined as

-To evaluate the superconducting transition temperature in Eq. (\ref{MFSC_equation}), we develop the mean-field theory of superconductivity mapping it to the Langevin theory of magnetism \cite{Malshukov, Zyuzin}.
-Namely, substituting $\Delta(N)$ with its mean value $\langle \Delta(N) \rangle$ at each domain except $N=0$, allows one to obtain the mean-field approximation for the action $S[\Delta, \Delta^*]$ as
+To evaluate the superconducting transition temperature in Eq. (\ref{MFSC_equation}), we develop the mean-field theory of superconductivity, mapping it to the Langevin theory of magnetism \cite{Malshukov, Zyuzin}.
+Namely, substituting $\Delta(N)$ by its mean value $\langle \Delta(N) \rangle$ in each domain except $N=0$, allows us to obtain the mean-field approximation for the action $S[\Delta, \Delta^*]$ as